gabriel-klein-rev/2298-Big-Data-Revature/Week 2/SQL/week2day4.md

 ### Delete, Drop, & Truncate
  - Delete - DML - Remove data from a table one row at a time with the potential to filter using WHERE clause.
  - Drop - DDL - Drops the whole table, which necessarioly ejects all data in that table.
  - Truncate - DDL(?!) - This apparently counts as DDL because of the way it ejects data.
+Removes all data from the table by de-allocating "data pages" (the actual blocks of data).
+Another reason TRUNCATE is DDL is that it impacts table schema, like resetting auto incrementing sequences.
+The result is that the data in a table is changed (deleted) but the way this is done is by modifying the underlying structure of the database.

 ### Alter Table